ioccc-src/winner/next/guidelines.md

 use `mkiocccentry -a answers ...` to create a file containing the answers you first give, that will allow you to later use `mkiocccentry -i answers ...` to reuse those same answers.

-The `mkiocccentry -A answers ..` does the same thing except that the **answers file will be overwritten**.
+The `mkiocccentry -A answers ...` does the same thing except that the **answers file will be overwritten**.

-The `mkiocccentry -i answers ..` will still be required to confirm "_Yes/No_" questions.
+The `mkiocccentry -i answers ...` will still be required to confirm "_Yes/No_" questions.

-Use `mkiocccentry -Y -i answers ..` to force a yes answers with **great caution** because it might force a yes answer to something you do **NOT** want.
+Use `mkiocccentry -Y -i answers ..` to force a yes answers with **great caution** because it might force a yes answer to something you do **NOT** want, such as a change in your code that violates a detected rule.

-To help with not having to repeatedly enter a UUID, put your UUID into a file and use `mkiocccentry -u uuidfile ..`, or use `mkiocccentry -U UUID ..` to give the `UUID` on the command line.
+To help with not having to repeatedly enter a UUID, put your UUID into a file and use `mkiocccentry -u uuidfile ...`, or use `mkiocccentry -U UUID ...` to give the `UUID` on the command line.

 If you wish to **test** that your submission passes the `mkiocccentry(1)` tests